tomayac/amp-tube/README.md

 ## 💼 License

-Copyright 2018 Thomas Steiner.
+Copyright 2018 by the [AMP Project](https://www.ampproject.org/).
 All rights reserved.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.